fwsGonzo/bigassm/README.md

 - my_label:
 	- Create a new label named 'my_label' which can be jumped to.
-- li [reg], constant
+- li [dst], constant
+	- Loads integer constant into register 'dst'.
+- set [dst], [tmp], constant
-	- Loads integer constant into register.
+	- Loads up to 128-bit constant into 'dst' using 'tmp' as intermediate register.
+Uses many instructions.
-- la [reg], label
+- la [dst], label
-	- Loads address at label into register.
+	- Loads address at label into register 'dst'.
-- lq [reg], [reg]+offset
+- lq [dst], [reg]+offset
 	- Load 128-bit value from [reg]+offset memory address.
-- sq [reg]+offset, [reg]
+- sq [reg]+offset, [dst]
 	- Store 128-bit value into [reg]+offset memory address.
 - call label
 	- Make a _function call_ to 'label' which can be returned from.
+Uses PC-relative addressing.
-- farcall [reg], label
+- farcall [tmp], label
-	- Make a _function call_ to a far away 'label' which can be returned from. [reg] is used to build the full address.
+	- Make a _function call_ to a far away 'label' which can be returned from.
+Register 'tmp' is used to build the full address.
 - ret
 	- Return back from any _function call_.
 - jmp label